API

 $L(\boldsymbol{u} | \theta, \boldsymbol{\beta}) = \prod_{j=1}^J P(Y_j = y | \theta, \boldsymbol{\beta}_j)$

-— Functionloglikelihood(M, theta, betas, responses)
+ItemResponseFunctions.loglikelihood — Functionloglikelihood(M, theta, betas, responses)

-Evaluate the log-likelihood of an item response model M
+Evaluate the log-likelihood of an item response model M at theta, given item parameters betas and response pattern responses,

-See also likelihood
+See also likelihood.

-— Functionpartial_credit(n; max_score)
+ItemResponseFunctions.partial_credit — Functionpartial_credit(n; max_score)

 Examples